chengchengzheng/Final-Project/README.md

 ##  The SENTINEL-2 Satellite

+Sentinel-2 data have a positive impact on land cover/use monitoring, especially in terms of crops, forests, urban areas and water resources.
+When combined with other remote sensing data, the accuracy rate is very high.
+80%(Phiri et al., 2020).

+![Uploading ChatGPT Image<?xml version="1.0" encoding="utf-8"?><Error><Code>AuthenticationFailed</Code><Message>Server failed to authenticate the request.
+Make sure the value of Authorization header is formed correctly including the signature.
+RequestId:60a40ac0-f01e-0043-55e7-d10734000000
+Time:2025-05-31T04:47:06.3846735Z</Message><AuthenticationErrorDetail>Signed expiry time [Sat, 31 May 2025 04:43:57 GMT] must be after signed start time [Sat, 31 May 2025 04:47:06 GMT]</AuthenticationErrorDetail></Error> 2025年5月31日 12_47_05.png…]()

 In this project, we utilized selected spectral bands from the Sentinel-2 satellite to support optical remote sensing analysis.
 Specifically, four bands were employed due to their relevance to water and moisture detection:

 ·Band B03 (Green, 560 nm): Utilized for water body detection through the Normalized Difference Water Index (NDWI), which enhances the distinction between water features and surrounding land.